 That's about it.
-I like just about anything else I enjoy all kinds of art, especially mail art.
-I like to make postcards and decorate envelopes.
+I like just about anything else.
+I enjoy all kinds of art, especially mail art.
+I like to make Zentangle cards and decorate envelopes.
 I like to think my art puts a smile on someone's face in it's journey to your mailbox.

 Steve and I are both diabetic and he has congestive heart failure.
 I'm always looking for good nutritious meals that are 1) Low in sugar; 2)Low in carbs; 3) Low in sodium (salt); 4)Contains no mammal meat (no beef, pork, lamb, etc. Chicken and turkey are okay); 5)Little to no soy, so no tofu.
 (I'm allergic).
-I have no bottom teeth, so I can't eat nuts, crackers, or anything that isn't soft.
-I eat fish, seafood and poultry for the protein.
+We eat fish, seafood and poultry for the protein.